quinlan-lab/applied-computational-genomics/README.md

 This course will provide a comprehensive introduction to fundamental concepts and experimental approaches in the analysis and interpretation of experimental genomics data.
 It will be structured as a series of lectures covering key concepts and analytical strategies.
 A diverse range of biological questions enabled by modern DNA sequencing technologies will be explored including sequence alignment, the identification of genetic variation, structural variation, and ChIP-seq and RNA-seq analysis.
 Students will learn and apply the fundamental data formats and analysis strategies that underlie computational genomics research. **The primary goal of the course is for students to be grounded in theory and leave the course empowered to conduct independent genomic analyses.**

 # Prerequisites
 - Online introduction to Linux.
-Students must complete the following two online tutorials before class begins.
-If they don't things will be very complicated very quickly.
+Students must complete one of the following online tutorials (or both) before class begins.
   - [Code academy's Intro to Unix](https://www.codecademy.com/en/courses/learn-the-command-line/lessons/environment/exercises/bash-profile)
   - [Command line bootcamp](http://rik.smith-unna.com/command_line_bootcamp/?id=9xnbkx6eaof)
 - An Apple or Linux computer.
 Or a Windows machine with [Putty](http://www.putty.org/) installed.
-- Every student must have a gmail account to work with Google Docs.

 # Course lecture slides
 - [Class 1: Course overview and Intro to UNIX](https://docs.google.com/presentation/d/1B8kvetTDwUe-d7hZuV2NufVOMPM7MCxh_MyP-n9yDZo/edit?usp=sharing)